OUR VISION

 OUR MISSION

-Art Galleries at Black Studies (AGBS) at The University of Texas at Austin is a collecting institution whose mission is to acquire, preserve, interpret, exhibit, and otherwise make accessible modern and contemporary art and cultural materials from Africa and the African Diaspora for the benefit of a variety of audiences.
-AGBS includes two principal galleries—Christian-Green Gallery and Idea Lab—and six project spaces, its exhibitions and programs serve communities on and off campus and engage with the larger art worlds.
-AGBS’s exceptional collection—numbering nearly 1,300 objects—is the core of its identity, and it sustains and catalyzes all we do.
+Art Galleries at Black Studies (AGBS) at The University of Texas at Austin is a collecting institution whose mission is to acquire, preserve, interpret, exhibit, and otherwise make accessible modern and contemporary art and cultural materials from Africa and the African Diaspora for all audiences.
+AGBS includes two principal galleries—Christian-Green Gallery and Idea Lab—and six project spaces located in the Gordon-White Building.
+Its exhibitions and programs serve communities on and off campus and engage with the larger art worlds.
+AGBS’s collection—numbering nearly 1,300 objects—is the core of its identity and is available for research onsite and with our partner institutions.

 AGBS pursues excellence in all aspects of its operations.
 It upholds the legal and ethical standards prescribed by the American Alliance of Museums and the Association of Academic Museums and Galleries.